HSBNE/hsbne.github.com/admin/dispute.md

 Anyone can issue a ding to anyone, and theres no penalty for being dinged.
 Take it as constructive criticism.

 If you want to issue a ding, post in the forum thread and provide evidence of the claim.
 Posting anywhere else is not valid, and if you have no evidence your ding may not be worthwhile.
-(You can still post anyway, it just may not have much weight).
-You can ding someone anonymously when you don't know who it was.
-You cannot ding someone as an anonymous person.
+You can still issue one anyway, it just may not have much weight.
+You cannot ding someone as an anonymous person (to be clear, this includes on behalf of someone else).
+However, you can still issue a ding when you don't know who committed the not excellent behaviour (e.g. "I ding the person who left this mess here but I don't know who it was.").

+Dings should be issued as soon as possible after the not excellent behaviour happened otherwise they become less useful.
+You cannot issue a ding if the behaviour occured more than 7 days ago.
+However, if it was not possible to ding someone within 7 days of the behaviour occuring (for example, evidence was only discovered 10 days after the behaviour occured), then you may still ding someone.

 When posting a ding, please try and keep the tone as positive as possible.
 It's not a space to attack people, just to make a record of things happening and to gently remind the correct behaviour.
 Feel free to use this template: